Wendor-in/raspap-webgui/README.md

 ✅ [Network device management](https://docs.raspap.com/net-devices/)
 ✅ [Firewall settings](https://docs.raspap.com/firewall/)
+✅ 802.11w Protected Management Frames
+✅ WPA3-Personal AP security
 ⚙️ Traffic shaping (in progress)
 ⚙️ Printable WiFi signs (in progress)
-⚙️ 802.11w Protected Management Frames (in progress)
-⚙️ WPA3-Personal AP security (in progress)

 Look for the list above to grow as we add more exlcusive features.
 Have an idea or suggestion for a future enhancement?
 Start or join an [Insiders discussion](https://github.com/RaspAP/raspap-insiders/discussions) and let us know!